justbetter/laravel-magento-client/README.md

 When creating the integration, Magento will send multiple tokens and secrets to your application via the `callback`-endpoint.
 This information will be saved in a JSON file, as configured in `magento.php`.
 Magento will redirect you to the `identity`-endpoint in order to activate the integration.

+For more information about OAuth 1.0 in Magento, please consult the [documentation](https://developer.adobe.com/commerce/webapi/get-started/authentication/gs-authentication-oauth).

+#### Identity endpoint

 Note that the `identity`-endpoint **does not** have any authentication or authorization middleware by default - you should add this in the configuration yourself.
 If you do not have any form of protection, anyone could change the tokens in your secret file.

-For more information about OAuth 1.0 in Magento, please consult the [documentation](https://developer.adobe.com/commerce/webapi/get-started/authentication/gs-authentication-oauth).
+It is recommended that only administrators of your application are allowed to access the identity endpoint.

 ## Usage